sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/use_feature_flags.md

 ## How it works

-Each feature flag is either a static feature flag, or a "rollout" flag.
+Each feature flag is either a boolean feature flag, or a "rollout" flag.

-- A static feature flag has a single value (currently only "true" or "false") for all users that haven't overriden it.
+- A **boolean flag** has a single value (`true` or `false`) for all users that haven't [overriden](#feature-flag-overrides) it.
-- A rollout flag assigns a random (but stable) value to each user.
-Each rollout flag is created with a percentage of users that should be randomly assigned the value "true".
+- A **rollout flag** assigns a random (but stable) value to each user.
+Each rollout flag is created with a percentage of users that should be randomly assigned the value `true`.
+  - The percentage is measured in increments of 0.01% (a "rollout basis point").
+  - For example, to create a feature flag that applies to 50% of users, set the rollout basis points of the flag to 5000.

 A user is identified either by their user ID (if logged in), or by an anonymous user ID in local storage.